prakash-pra/file-boxs/readMe.md

 Get a copy of the code from the repository.
 The GIT repository called File boxs.

-1. See Clone an existing GIT repo  for instructions on how to clone a repository.
+1. See Clone an existing GIT repo  using this url